 Finally, a video combined with engaging gamification elements can make it even more fun to learn – learn faster – and increase impact even further!
 As a learning professional, you will most likely be dealing with busy time-pressurized learners who are trying to manage their business affairs while taking a course and the bite-sized approach makes it more attractive for your learners to learn.

 In the eLearning and instructional design realm, Micro-learning is the latest buzzword.
 Micro-learning refers to an educational approach that offers bite-sized, small learning units with just the necessary amount of info to help learners achieve a goal1.
 According to the Journal of Applied Psychology, learning in bite-sized pieces makes the transfer of learning from the classroom to the desk 17% more efficient.

 Because each chunk of learning content addresses only 1-2 learning objectives.
 Traditional courses yield 4-5 learned takeaways .

 Video is an essential learning technology

 For decades videos have proven to increase learning and appeal to a diverse group of learners.
 Today we have very good evidence for how to create a video to improve learning.
-Maybe the biggest empirical study to date with data from 6.9 mil. video watching2, shows that less than 6 minutes is the optimal length for instructional videos.
+Maybe the biggest empirical study to date with data from 6.9 mill. video watching shows that less than 6 minutes is the optimal length for instructional videos.
 At 5 minutes the video watching begins decreasing.
 Another newer study showed that the value of video for learning effectiveness was contingent upon the provision of interactivity.
-Students in the e-Learning environment that provided interactive video achieved significantly better learning performance and higher level of learning satisfaction than in other settings3.
+Students in the e-Learning environment that provided interactive video achieved significantly better learning performance and a higher level of learning satisfaction than in other settings .

 All in all, video is an essential learning technology;